 The Board would ensure that the Nomination Committee undertakes an assessment of the independent directors annually.
-Based on the assessment conducted by the Nomination Committee, the Board is of the opinion that the independence of the existing Independent Directors remain unimpaired and continue to bring independent and objective judgment to Board deliberations.
+Based on the assessment conducted by the Nomination Committee, the Board is of the opinion that the independence of the existing Independent Directors remain unimpaired in providing unbiased and independent views and continue to bring independent and objective judgment to Board deliberations.